Mountain Bike Trails as of 8/11/19, click to enlarge, file is large so it may take time to load

-We currently have around 50 miles of mountain bike trails with half of that being machine built single track trails.
-Our goal in 2019 is to increase that to 80 miles of mountain bike trails with half of it being machine built single track trails.
+We currently have around 70 miles of mountain bike trails with half of that being machine built single track trails.

 There are no fees required to use these trails but we hope to earn a SMILE from those that explore them.
 Earning that smile is much more valuable than any kind of monetary gain we could receive.
 And if you have a really good experience maybe you can bring that SMILE home with you and share it with others.

-We do not charge anyone for the use of Green Woodlands property and we do not expect anyone else to charge for the use of the property either.
-This includes tours, guides, lessons, equipment rentals, advertising or any other commercial use of Green Woodlands property.
+We do not charge anyone for the use of Green Woodlands property in any manner and we do not expect anyone else to charge for the use of our property either.
+This includes any other organizations whether they be for-profit, non-for-profit, group or individual that wants to do; tours, guides, lessons, training, equipment rentals, group activities, advertising or any other commercial, monetization or donation base use of Green Woodlands property.

 Trail Design & Construction:

 The machine-built single-track trails are designed and built by avid mountain bikers with love of the sport.
 Most of the double-track trails are part of our cross-country ski network and were designed by John Morton of Morton Trails, who designs trails throughout the world.

 There are 24" by 36" map kiosks at most intersections.
 Digital maps are available on the Trailforks.com app. and a downloadable geo-referenced PDF compatible with apps like Avenza or for large scale printing is available on this website.
 There are also brochures with maps located in most parking areas.

 There are a number of parking areas shown on the map which can facilitate shuttling.
 For good neighbor relations please don’t park on town roads.
 Parking areas do close at dark.